12 Must-Visit Waiheke Island Wineries & Vineyards For Wine Lovers

 Obsidian’s selection of reds, particularly their popular cabernet blends, are bold and vibrant yet classic.
 The tasting room at Obsidian Vineyard is set in an amphitheatre overlooking the vines.
 It’s both relaxed and elegant, creating the perfect atmosphere for tasting some of the vineyard’s finest offerings.

-Be sure to ask to try one of their syrahs; they’re often considered among the best in Waiheke Island.
+Be sure to ask to try one of their syrahs; they’re often considered among the finest on Waiheke Island.

 The Obsidian Vineyard is one of the most accessible vineyards in Waiheke.
 It’s located only 2.5 kilometres from Onetangi Beach, a mere 5-minute drive away.